Paleobiogeochemistry/isowater_SEPregion/README.md

 - Instal python 3
 - Instal python libraries (downloand the file called test from the isowater_SEPregion file list to check if you have all the necesary libraries for run the code in your PC)
-- Hydrological data set organize with the format (latitude or longitude, depth, hidrological variable, water mass percentage A, B, C, D, E)
+- Hydrological data set organize with the format (latitude or longitude, depth, hidrological variable, water mass percentage A, B, C, D, E) (downloand the file called dd_coastal.boat)

 Example